Golden Girls 2025 Product Page

 5. Content Format and File Type

 • Slide Decks: PowerPoint, PNG, or PDF formats are usually event-friendly, as they preserve fonts and layouts well.
+See the section below about choosing the best format for your presentation.

 • Fonts: If your presentation relies on fonts that aren’t in common usage, please include your font files with your presentation files.
 This is not necessary for PNG or PDF files, though.